amitkmr/chrome-extensions/YoutubeMobileView/README.md

-# VLC Controls

-This extension is to get IMDB rating of movies currently running in cinemas.

-## Usage
-Control your VLC Media player just with a single click from the browser.
+# Youtube Mobile View
+Is youtube your music listening site, and its tab often get lost in lots of opened tab.
+This extension is for you.
+It loads youtube mobile view in a separate window and it is accessible with just a single click.